ribeiro-jenny/FinalProjectVS/README.md

 #### Autograder

 The autograder is provided by UC Berkeley.
 Their grading requirements are described in the links above.
 These can be run without the graphical component by using `--no-graphics`.
 Modify the `"scriptArguments"` in `launch.vs.json`.
-The autograder checks for the algorithms correctness and also runs the algorithm in game.
-The grade is based on the algorithms correctness and the average score/wins of the in game tests.
+The autograder checks for the algorithms correctness and also runs the algorithm in-game.
+The grade is based on the algorithm's correctness and the average score/wins of the in-game tests.

 To run the autograde, especially the one that grades the particle filter, it is best to run on the Khoury server: